taustation-fan/players-guide/taustation.md

 won't be offered a new one for a while.
 For valuable items such as rations, bond packages or VIP packs, this is usually worth it.

+Despite the disclaimer of potential danger, Discreet Work has never brought me into the Sick Bay or the Brig.

 ## University Courses

 University courses can teach you handy skills.
 You have to pay some